yokolet/new-note/algo/stacks_and_queues/2022-09-07-largest-rectangle-in-histogram.md

 - Monotonic Stack
 date: 2022-09-07 22:21 +0900
 ---
-## Introduction

-A couple of approaches exist to solve this problem such as two pointers or divide and conquer.
-The monotonically increasing stack is another solution.
-Using stack, this problem can be solved by `O(n)` performance.

 ## Problem Description
 > Given an array of integers `heights` representing the histogram's bar height